 Neapolitan Mastiff Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-The Neo Standard says: "The essence of the Neapolitan Mastiff is his beastial appearance, astounding head and imposing size and attitude."
+The Neapolitan Mastiff Standard says: "The essence of the Neapolitan Mastiff is his beastial appearance, astounding head and imposing size and attitude."

-The Neapolitan Mastiff is not an apartment dog (to stay fit, he needs some space and moderate exercise), but more than anything else, he requires personal attention.
+The Neapolitan Mastiff is not an apartment dog – to stay fit, he needs some space and moderate exercise.
+But more than anything else, he requires ongoing personal attention.
 He often attaches himself, shadow-like, to his favorite person.

-This massive, stubborn breed is inclined to do things his own way, but he will respond to early, consistent training that includes leadership, cheerful praise, and food rewards.
+This massive, stubborn breed is inclined to do things his own way.
+But he does respond to early, consistent training that includes leadership (YOU!), cheerful praise, and food rewards.

-Neapolitan Mastiffs perform admirably in drooling, slobbering, and snoring competition.
+Neapolitan Mastiffs perform admirably in drooling, slobbering, and snoring competitions.

 If you want a dog who...

 - Is massive and powerful, probably the most "beastial-looking" breed in existence, with an enormous head, loose wrinkled skin, and heavy, hanging jowls

 - Is calm and quiet indoors (as an adult)